Hannibal046/Awesome-LLM/README.md

 🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
 Here is a curated list of papers about large language models, especially relating to ChatGPT.
 It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.

 ## Trending LLM Projects
-- [Omost](https://github.com/lllyasviel/Omost) - a project to convert LLM's coding capability to image generation (or more accurately, image composing) capability.
+- [mistral.rs](https://github.com/EricLBuehler/mistral.rs) - Blazingly fast LLM inference.
-- [llama-fs](https://github.com/iyaja/llama-fs) - A self-organizing file system with llama 3.
+- [dspy](https://github.com/stanfordnlp/dspy) - DSPy: The framework for programming—not prompting—foundation models.
-- [MiniCPM-V](https://github.com/OpenBMB/MiniCPM-V) - A GPT-4V Level Multimodal LLM on Your Phone.
+- [QWen2](https://github.com/QwenLM/Qwen2) - Qwen2 is the large language model series developed by Qwen team, Alibaba Cloud.
-- [fabric](https://github.com/danielmiessler/fabric) - an open-source framework for augmenting humans using AI.
+- [DeepSeek-Coder-V2](https://github.com/deepseek-ai/DeepSeek-Coder-V2) - an open-source Mixture-of-Experts (MoE) code language model that achieves performance comparable to GPT4-Turbo in code-specific tasks.

 ## Table of Content